-USAID/Afghanistan’s goal is to increase job placements and wages for 25,000 Afghans – 25 percent of them women – through increased access to quality technical and business education and training, job placement and support services.
-A wider goal is to increase highly-qualified, demand-driven labor in the Afghan work force in key economic sectors.
+USAID/Afghanistan’s goal is to increase job placements and wages for 25,000 Afghans – at least 25 percent of them women – through increased access to quality technical and business education and training, job placement and support services.
+A wider goal is to increase highly-qualified, demand-driven labor in the Afghan workforce in key economic sectors.

 USAID plans to achieve this goal through the Afghanistan Workforce Development Program (AWDP), a four-year, $72 million program that seeks to strengthen the labor pool in major economic areas of the country.
 The program is scheduled to run from April 2012 to April 2016.
 It addresses the twin problems of high unemployment and the scarcity of technically-skilled Afghan labor and trained business managers.
-AWDP is implemented in close collaboration with the Ministry of Education.
+AWDP is implemented in close collaboration with the Ministry of Education (MoE), Deputy Ministry of Technical Vocational Education and Training (DM-TVET), which shares the stated goal through an on-budget and off-budget component.

 By improving the quality of and access to training in market-driven skills, AWDP complements workforce development goals of the Afghan and U.S. governments, while supporting key growth opportunities in construction, information and communications technology, mining, business management, and service industries.